chroto/aws-network-visualizer/README.md

 ## MVP
 * Web frontend that collects AWS Flow Logs and graphs dependencies

+## Requirements
+This is intended to be used with AWS Account auth management + Google based user domain

+Before running, you'll need to get start an AWS Cognito project and get a Google client id.

 ## TODO
 * <s>PoC Graphing library</s>
 * <s>Create VPC Flow LogGroup</s>